• Skip to primary navigation

 Member required duties

-• Annually attend 2 full-day, in-person or online meetings, which are typically held in Corvallis:
+• Annually attend two full-day meetings, in-person or online.
+In-person meeting are typically held in Corvallis:

 • Spring: Grant Application Review and Funding Meeting